shautvast/concurrencypuzzlers/readme.md

 # Java Concurrency in Practice
 I created this code to complement the book by showing the pitfalls of using threads in java and by showing the correct use of some concurrency primitives since java 1.5.
-It is no replacement for the book and does not necessarily cover all aspects covered.
+It is no replacement for the book and does not necessarily cover all of its aspects.
 Some code goes beyond the book for instance when trying to actually prove what is said, for instance the thread-unsafety of java.util.HashMap.
 The code is presented in 'puzzler' style.
 So it can contain unsafe code and it's up to the reader to discover that.
 This readme is added as an explanation.

 ## Chapter 1 Fundamentals